-Ford Kuga Plug-In Hybrid running costs
+Ford Kuga Plug-In Hybrid costs, insurance, warranty & tax

 The latest Ford Kuga will be offered with a competitive warranty and a variety of servicing plans, which should help keep a lid on running costs